colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 * The underlay workspace is a merged workspace
 * The overridden package installs header files (C/C++)
 * The overriding package's headers are different from the overridden package's
-* At least one more package in the underlay:
+* At least one more package in the underlay
   * is not overridden
   * installs headers to the same directory as the overridden package (such as ``include``)
 * A package in the overlay depends on both the package being overridden and the mentioned additional package in the underlay.